 How long does it take to assemble?
 Most coops and hutches take about half an hour to assemble.
 Large panels are preassembled so there is no drilling of holes or complicated woodwork.
 If you are having problems with assembly feel free to contact us.

 This is a hard question to answer, it depends on the location and how well it is looked after.
 If you place it in a dry airy place it will be far less likely to rot than if it is under a tree in a shady damp spot.
-It is important to sit the coop/hutch on a dry surface such and pavers or bricks to keep the bottom dry.
+It is a good idea to sit the coop/hutch on a dry surface such and pavers or bricks to keep the bottom dry.
 We breed dwarf lop rabbits and have a "Lodge" model coop at home.
-It has been outside in the weather for a year now and still looks good.
+It has been outside in the weather for 2 years now and still looks good.
 The only sign of age is that some of the stain has faded.
+Re staining, oiling or painting your coop every year or so will help give the wood a longer life as with any wooden products that are outdoors.¬†

 Our feeders are made from aluminium so they can't rust.